In Her Mind’s Eye: Doris Elizabeth Prouty

 13 Poplar Street, Gloucester, MA

 The 2022 season at the Cape Ann Museum’s Janet & William Ellery James Center at CAM Green will kick off with an exhibition of quilts designed and sewn by Doris Elizabeth Prouty (1947-2020).
-Prouty was a resident of Gloucester for over 40 years and a self-taught African American quilter.
-Working in vibrant colors and incorporating an abundance of shapes and patterns, Prouty’s quilts are founded in the traditions of African quilt makers and vividly capture the stories of her life and her community here on Cape Ann.
+Prouty was a resident of Gloucester for nearly 50 years, a self-taught African American quilter, a beloved community member, a teacher and a mother.
+Her quilts explore many traditions of American quilting, from familiar patterning to elaborate appliqué.
+Together they narrate the stories of her life, her imagination, and her community here on Cape Ann.

-One of the strengths of Cape Ann’s art community is the diversity of the work being created here, and happily, textiles and artists like Doris Elizabeth Prouty who work with them are finding their place in the mainstream and gaining the recognition they deserve.
-The Cape Ann Museum is pleased and honored to be able to share Prouty’s work.
+One of the strengths of Cape Ann’s art community is the range and depth of the work being created here.
+The Cape Ann Museum is pleased and honored to be able to share Doris Elizabeth Prouty’s work and to celebrate her accomplishments and her artistic legacy.

 The exhibition will open on Saturday, June 11 with a day-long opening celebration from 10:00 am – 5:00 pm at the James Center.
 On Sunday, June 19, the Cape Ann Museum is partnering with the North Shore Juneteenth Association and Community Engagement Member Toni Waldron to present the Gloucester Juneteenth Festival, which will highlight Doris Prouty’s work.